-- The employee/director will be subject to tax when he/ she is awarded shares/share options by his/her employer; - The amount subject to tax is the difference between the market value and the "strike price" of the shares/ share options on the date of vesting; - The date of vesting depends on whether the instrument is restricted or unrestricted (refer to section 8C). - Unrestricted instruments trigger a taxable event when acquired whereas restricted instruments trigger such an event once the restrictions cease; and - The amount of the "income/gain" determined on the vesting of an equity instrument will be included in the definition of "remuneration" and will be subject to employees tax.
+- The employee/director will be subject to tax if he/she is awarded shares/share options by his/her employer.
+The tax will become payable on the vesting date (see below): - The amount subject to tax is the difference between the amount paid by the employee to acquire the option or the share and the market value of the share on the vesting date;

+- The date of vesting depends on whether the instrument is restricted or unrestricted. - Unrestricted instruments trigger a taxable event when acquired whereas restricted instruments trigger such an event once the restrictions cease; and - The amount of the gain determined on the vesting of an equity instrument is taxed as income and will be subject to employees' tax.